Eric Haase Player Props: Tigers vs. Athletics

 Athletics Pitching Rankings

-- The eight strikeouts per nine innings put together by the Athletics pitching staff ranks 27th in the league.

-- The Athletics have a 5.99 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA among all league pitching staffs (5.95).

-- The Athletics give up the second-most home runs in baseball (125 total, 1.4 per game).
+- Athletics pitchers combine to allow the second-most home runs in baseball (125 total, 1.4 per game).

-- The lefty last appeared in relief on Thursday, when he tossed 2 2/3 scoreless innings against the New York Yankees while giving up one hit.
+- The left-hander's last appearance came on Thursday against the New York Yankees, when he threw 5 1/3 innings, surrendering four earned runs while giving up nine hits.

-- The 25-year-old has amassed an ERA of 6.78, with 8.7 strikeouts per nine innings, in 19 games this season.
-Opponents are batting .316 against him.
+- In eight games this season, the 26-year-old has a 5.17 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .232 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.